slowernews/hamster-system/README.md

   - simplified *.When* tags for *actions*:

-           0-Next (actions to be done)
+           0-Next (actions to be done ASAP)
            1-Soon (actions in the queue to get done) 2-Someday (actions to get done someday)
            3-Calendar (actions with a precise/deadline date or with a trigger/fuzzy date to get done)

-  - to be more agile, *0-Next* actions to be done are listed only in a paper notebook.
+  - to be more agile, *0-Next* actions are listed only in a paper notebook.
 This list is fed mostly by *1-Soon* tag.

 - resuming, in Hamster-GTD: